Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

-Unlike the ILR approach, which explicitly reduces dimensionality through iterative feature extraction, the MLP learns a direct non-linear mapping from the full spectral signature to class probabilities.
-This allows the network to capture complex spectral patterns without the need for explicit feature engineering.
-The compact architecture (only 20 nodes per hidden layer) maintains computational efficiency while providing sufficient capacity to model non-linear relationships between spectral bands that are relevant for cloud and shadow detection.
+\mpc{Unlike ILR, which explicitly reduces dimensionality through iterative feature extraction, the MLP learns a direct non-linear mapping from the full spectral signature to class probabilities.
+This allows the network to capture complex spectral patterns without the need for explicit feature engineering, potentially discovering discriminative spectral relationships not captured by linear projections.}